 For my granola, I love to fill my 1 cup of add-ins with pecans, almonds, and dried cranberries.
 For seeds, I throw in ground flaxseed and chia seeds.
 Then for the spice, I love cinnamon, so I throw the full teaspoon of that in.
 For the oil portion, I usually love the taste of coconut oil but I also often opt to use olive oil for a different flavor and some heart-healthy fats thrown into the mix.
 Finally, for the sweetener, I like to throw in a combination of both maple syrup and honey.

-Pro tip: If you are using dried fruit, soak it in hot water 20 minutes prior to using in the granola or sprinkle it on after it comes out of the oven.
+If you use dried fruit, soak it in hot water 20 minutes prior to using in the granola or sprinkle it on after it comes out of the oven.
 This will help it to avoid becoming super hard when baking.

 Quinoa Crunch Granola